-4. HOPE FOR THE FUTURE.
+4. MESSAGE OF HOPE: HOPE FOR THE FUTURE.

-After meeting baby Jesus see how they shepherds were: Luke 2:20 The shepherds returned, glorifying and praising God for all the things they had heard and seen, which were just as they had been told.
+Luke 2:20 The shepherds returned, glorifying and praising God for all the things they had heard and seen, which were just as they had been told.

 A meeting with Jesus changed the perspective of the shepherds.
 They were joyful and jubilant.
 Inspite of their hardships they found joy and hope.
 Jesus is hope for the future.